Uvita Central Pacific Coast, Costa Rica Travel Guide

 Many Uvita restaurants feature open-air dining.

-Make dining an enjoyable part of your Uvita adventure.
+Make dining an enjoyable a portion of your Uvita adventure.